 How to serve huffkins

-Kentish Huffkins rolls are delicious with butter and jam or savoury homemade butter with herbs , cheese or pate.
+Kentish Huffkins rolls are delicious with butter and jam (try cherry jam to keep with the tradition) or savoury homemade butter with herbs , cheese or pate.

 Fruit curds, such as Lime Curd or Mango Curd are great too as well as marmalades (like my Tangerine Marmalade or Sweet Orange & Lime Marmalade.
 My quince jam is also perfect with this recipe.